Understanding BPD · May 22, 2025

 It’s okay to have mixed feelings

-• What support or treatment is available?
+• What support or treatment can I get?

 Step 6: After the diagnosis

-Once diagnosed, you should be offered a treatment plan.
+You should be offered a treatment plan.
 This might include:

-What if you’re not diagnosed?
+What if you’re not diagnosed with BPD?

-Final thoughts: Diagnosing BPD
+Final thoughts: How BPD is diagnosed

 Andrew Wallace